 Many parents believed this system gave their children a real childhood.
 “Our kids come home happy, not exhausted,” one Finnish mother said in an interview.
 “They love learning because it doesn’t feel like a burden.”

 Finland had a very different view of education compared to many countries that relied heavily on exams.
-Standardized testing was delayed until later grades.
+Schools delayed standardized testing until later grades.
 The focus remained on deep learning, critical thinking, and emotional health.
-Students were encouraged to ask questions, express opinions, and find their own answers.
+Teachers encouraged students to ask questions, express opinions, and find their own answers.
 This approach built confidence and curiosity, qualities that helped them later in life.

 In global PISA rankings, Finnish students consistently performed above average in reading, mathematics, and science.
 Even though Finland’s scores had slightly declined from its earlier peaks, the country remained one of the world’s top performers.